 PTO is accrued based on the hours that an employee has worked up to 40 hours per week.
-If the individual works less than 40 hours a week, then this is calculated pro rata.
+If the individual works less than 40 hours a week, this is calculated pro rata.
 It is important to note that the hours which contribute toward this do not include unpaid absence from work, hours on-call, or overtime.

 Exempt Accrual Rates

-These rates are prorated based on a certain percentage of full-time equivalency and the rate increases at the point of the employee's pay period for their service anniversary to the company.
-(For example, a non-exempt employee that receives payment on the 12th of each month and who will be celebrating three years of working at the company on September 14, 2018, will start to accrue PTO at the increased rate as of September 12, 2018.)
+These rates are prorated based on a certain percentage of full-time equivalency, and the rate increases at the point of the employee's pay period for their service anniversary to the company.
+(For example, a non-exempt employee who receives payment on the 12th of each month and who will be celebrating three years of working at the company on September 14, 2018, will start to accrue PTO at the increased rate as of September 12, 2018.)

-Purposes For Paid Time Off
+Purposes for Paid Time Off

 PTO plans intend to give employees more flexibility in managing their time away from the office.
 Rather than being entitled to a separate allowance of days for sick, vacation, personal days, etc., a PTO scheme combines all of these days into one total time off allowance, therefore enabling an employee to take these days off as and when they see fit to do so.

 From the company's perspective, there are several benefits to introducing such a scheme.
-Namely, this allowance stops individuals from taking time off sick purely for the purposes of utilizing their sickness quota.
-It also reduces the amount of tracking that has to be done to manage each employee's various different entitlements as these are now combined and centralized.
+Namely, this allowance stops individuals from taking sick time off purely for the purposes of utilizing their sickness quota.
+It also reduces the amount of tracking that has to be done to manage each employee's various entitlements as these are now combined and centralized.

 Guidelines for PTO Use

-As standard, employees wishing to utilize a portion of their PTO allowance should provide their line manager with at least two days of notice, with the exception being in emergency circumstances or if unexpected sickness occurs.
+As a standard, employees wishing to utilize a portion of their PTO allowance should provide their manager with at least two days of notice, with the exception being in emergency circumstances or if unexpected sickness occurs.

 Exceptions to PTO